Joaquín Sabina: Success

-In 2007, he went on tour with Spanish singer Joan Manuel Serrat, called Dos Pájaros de un Tiro (Two birds with one stone) and they recorded a CD of this tour, which includes the DVD of the concert and a documentary.
+In 2007, he went on tour with Spanish singer Joan Manuel Serrat, called Dos Pájaros de un Tiro (Two Birds with One Stone) and they recorded a CD of this tour, which includes the DVD of the concert and a documentary.

 In 2009, he received the prize of the city of Madrid from the mayor Alberto Ruiz Gallardón, who said that he was one of the most important people who had given a good image to the city.
 That year, he published his 15th studio album, Vinagre y Rosas (Vinegar and Roses), an album in which he collaborated with his producers Pancho Varona and Antonio García de Diego, and with the band Pereza.
 The first single from the album was the song "Tiramisu de limón" ("Lemon Tiramisu"), sung with Ruben and Leiva, the members of Pereza.
 For the promotional video, he collaborated with the actress and singer Mónica Molina.
 Finally the album was released on 14 December, entering directly at the top of the Spanish album chart.

+In 2022, the documentary Sintiéndolo mucho (Really Feeling It) will premiere at the San Sebastián Film Festival, a film directed by Spanish director Fernando León de Aranoa and in which the former member of the band Pereza, Leiva, collaborates as composer of the soundtrack.
+It is an intimate documentary in which León de Aranoa shows us Joaquín Sabina in different aspects of his daily life, with recordings made during several years of monitoring the artist from Jaén and which shows us hidden aspects of his biography.
+In it, friends appear gathered at the singer-songwriter's apartment or images of his tour through Mexico.